sandyavs/mealplanner-wiki/Test-cases-v2.md

 Prerequisite: MP-Login-001
 1. Go to url/mealplan/:id
-2. check that the Dropdown is Clickable or Not.
+2. On the header section check that the name of user signed-in such as "Admin" is displayed
+3. Also on the header section check that name of the meal plan such as "Veg Meal Plan" is displayed in the header section based on the user signed in.
+4. Check that the Dropdown present in the header section and whether it is Clickable.
-3. check that by clicking on the dropdown whether list of users are displayed.
+5. Check that by clicking on the dropdown whether list of users are displayed.
-4. check that the dropdown displays all users or few as the user clicks on the dropdown.
+6. Check whether the dropdown is displaying all the users or only few as the user clicks on the dropdown.
-5. check that when user selects "admin" in dropdown, make sure admin is able to view the meal planner page.
+7. Check that when user selects "meal designer" in the dropdown present in header section, user should be able to view "Vegetarian Meal Plan" page.
-6. check scroll down functionality working in the dropdown list or not.
+8. Check scroll down functionality working in the dropdown list or not.
-7. check that the drop-down list is scrolled down by pressing the Arrow-down key on the keyboard.
+9. check that the drop-down list is scrolled down by pressing the Arrow-down key on the keyboard.
-8. check that the dropdown is not editable.
+10. check that the dropdown is not editable.
-9. check that the dropdown values are accessible and user be able to select by clicking on specific value in the dropdown by mouse pointer.
+11. check that the dropdown values are accessible and user be able to select by clicking on specific value in the dropdown by mouse pointer.

 Expected Behaviour:
-When user selects "admin" from list of users dropdown, admin should be able to view the meal planner page.
+When user selects "meal designer" from list of users present in dropdown, meal designer should be able to view the Vegetarian Meal Plan.

 ## Test case No: MP-AddDescription-007